thomas-maurice/ovh-cloud-demo/README.md

 Yes I know I have SSH private keys in `private/`, please regenerate them they are just here for demo purposes :)

+Before using anything, do not forget to `pip install -r requirements.txt`

 ## Generate /cloud credentials.
 You have to login on the OVH panel, go to the /cloud section, then "Project manaagement", then OpenStack, then add a user.
 When it is done hit the wrench icon and "Download an Openstack